-For some it happens the day after Thanksgiving.
-For others, it starts when the radio stations decide fit.
+For some, it happens the day after Thanksgiving.
+For others, it starts when the radio stations see fit.
 For a few, it begins during winter break.
 No matter when it occurs, we love when holiday music season rolls around.
-BHS is an extremely diverse school.
+BHS is a diverse school.
 With different ethnic and religious backgrounds, teachers old and new, transfer students, and foreign exchange, we take pride in our diverse background here at The Beav!

-With the winter season in full swing, I began to wonder what some of the favorite holiday songs were for the people in our community.
+With the winter season in full swing, I wondered what some of the favorite holiday songs were for the people in our community.
 I thought it would be interesting to see what the difference between student and teacher’s favorite songs would be, so I took a list of students and teachers and asked them all the same question: “What is your favorite holiday song?”
-And here is how they replied.
+Here is how they replied.

 I was hoping to find something more conclusive from the “Favorite Holiday Song” search.
 While there is a slight pattern of the students favoring celebrity renditions such as, “Cold December Night” by Michael Bulbé, and pop originals like “All I Want for Christmas Is You” by Mariah Carey.
 There were also more classic answers like childhood favorites and “The First Noel”.
 The teachers that were interviewed had a pretty wide variety of what they liked to listen during this season.
 While Mr. Wischer chose his favorite 20 minute Thanksgiving-themed song, “Alice’s Restaurant”, other teachers liked the wintery songs more.

 Overall, it was fun to see how faces lit up and how the thinking caps were put on when I asked the simple question.
 Seeing tradition in BHS is inspiring and leads us to be one big community whether it’s the holidays or not.

 A holiday favorite of Senior, Anne Chhing, Rudolph the Red Nose Reindeer was one!
 Photos courtesy of Google.